Neuroendocrinology

 "Stalk Effect" vs True Prolactinoma

-- Stalk effect: any large sellar mass compresses the pituitary stalk → loss of dopamine inhibition → mild prolactin elevation (usually <100-150 ng/mL)
+- Stalk effect: any large sellar mass compresses the pituitary stalk → loss of dopamine inhibition → mild-to-moderate prolactin elevation, usually <100–150 ng/mL

-- True prolactinoma: prolactin level usually correlates with tumor size; macroadenoma prolactin typically >200 ng/mL
+- True prolactinoma: prolactin usually correlates with tumor size; PRL >200 ng/mL strongly suggests prolactinoma; macroadenoma prolactin typically well above this

 Prolactinoma is the ONLY pituitary adenoma treated medically first-line.
 Dopamine agonists (cabergoline) both reduce prolactin AND shrink the tumor.
 All other pituitary adenomas requiring treatment are managed with transsphenoidal surgery as first-line.